 “Perishable goods is a growing market for air cargo,” says Alexandre de Juniac, IATA’s Director General and CEO in a press release.
 “Ensuring that these delicate and short shelf-life products reach the customer unspoiled with minimal waste and loss is essential.”

-In much the same way that IATA’s prestigious CEIV pharma certification binds airlines to a set of standards for the transportation and storage of medicines, the CEIV Fresh certification lays out a series of requirements for time and temperature-sensitive transports of foodstuffs, wine and fresh flowers.
+In much the same way that IATA’s prestigious CEIV pharma certification (Finnair was the first airline in the world to receive certification) binds airlines to a set of standards for the transportation and storage of medicines, CEIV Fresh certification lays out a series of requirements for time and temperature-sensitive transports of foodstuffs, fresh flowers and wine.

-That means temperature-controlled storage facilities like Finnair Cargo’s COOL terminal at Helsinki airport are just as important as the temperature controls inside aircraft.
+That means temperature-controlled storage facilities like Finnair Cargo’s COOL terminal at Helsinki airport are just as important as temperature-controlled holds inside aircraft.

 By creating these standards for transport, CEIV Fresh will help increase staff competency and hopefully precipitate a future where customers can more easily track perishable products to monitor if they’re being held in the right conditions.

 Collaboration across the cold chain

 The certification also promotes collaboration across the cold chain.